ash-project/ash/documentation/tutorials/get-started-with-ash-and-phoenix.md

 |> MyAshPhoenixApp.Blog.destroy!()
 ```

-As I said this is verbose, so Ash has a built in shortcut - The `code_interface`.
+As I said, this is verbose so Ash has a built in shortcut - The `code_interface`.
 You may notice this has already been done in your `Post` resource.
 Here it is again with more explanation:

 ```elixir
  code_interface do